glpaparelli/competitive-programming/notes/cp-notes.md

 There are various ways to solve the problem, we use it to present **greedy algorithms.**
 ## 19.1 - Greedy Algorithms
 A **greedy algorithm** is any algorithm that follows the problem-solving heuristic of making the locally optimal choice at each stage.
-In many problems a greedy strategy does not produce an optimal solution, but a greedy heuristic can yield locally optimal solutions that approximate a globally optimal solution in a reasonable amount of time.
+In many problems a greedy strategy **does not produce an optimal solution**, but a greedy heuristic **can yield locally optimal solutions** that approximate a globally optimal solution in a reasonable amount of time.

 **Example:** a greedy strategy for the Travelling Salesman Problem (TSP) is the heuristic "at each step of the journey visit the nearest city".
 This heuristic does not intend to find the best solution, but it terminates in a reasonable number of steps; finding an optimal solution to such a complex problem typically requires unreasonably many steps.